mashb1t/susops-cli/README.md

 ```

 > [!NOTE]
 > You only have to set the SSH host once.
-Ports will be different each time you start the proxy, except you explicitly set them on with e.g. `so start 1080 1081` or stop via `so stop --keep-ports`.
+Ports will be different each time you start the proxy, except you explicitly set them with e.g. `so start 1080 1081` or stop via `so stop --keep-ports`.

 Launch a browser (only once per session) to pick up the PAC file: